flicstar/flicstar.github.io/editing/_posts/2022-03-15-domain-knowledge.md

 ### How domain awareness makes me a good editor

 Writing about tech can get really noun-heavy.
 For writing to be clear, it’s crucial to identify actors in a sentence, and what is being acted upon.
 My understanding of tech stacks, processes, and workflows means I can better identify the subject of a sentence, and parse the verbs, nouns, and adjectives.

-This helps me separate clauses if needed, or change passive constructions.
-I may not understand the nuts and bolts of the technology or language, but I know enough to flag awkward or unclear phrasing, and when to ask for clarification from the writer.
+I may not be able to code, but I do understand how technology fits together and works within a broader ecosystem.
+In addition, my [personal experience](https://flicstar.com/tech-comm-trends) brings an authentic and valuable perspective to the tech writing I edit.

 ---